 For as much as we love our dogs, there are downsides to the companionship our four-legged friends offer.
-Nasty smells, messes, and the occasional illness are all par for the course, but there may be other factors of pet ownership that never crossed your mind, like whether your dog’s poop causes rat infestations.
+Nasty smells, messes, and the occasional illness are all par for the course.
+But there may be other factors of pet parenting that never crossed your mind, like whether your dog’s poop causes rat infestations.
 I know they didn’t for me!

-One of the most commonly asked questions from dog owners is whether or not dog poop attracts rodents–specifically, rats and mice.
+One of the most commonly asked questions from dog parents is whether or not dog poop attracts rodents — specifically, rats and mice.
 Maybe you’ve seen signs about dog poop attracting rats at dog parks or on city streets.
-You may wonder if they’re for real, or if they’re just trying to scare owners into picking up after pups.
+You may wonder if they’re for real, or if they’re just trying to scare people into picking up after pups.

 Here’s what you should know about dog poop and rodents.

 The short of it is: no one seems to be sure if dog poop attracts rodents.
 The jury is still out on whether dog poop draws rats and mice in a significant way.